KareemOye/USB_POWER_SUPPLY_PCB/README.md

 ## PCB

-The board is a 2-layer measuring approximately 145 × 38 mm design routed in KiCad, with one SMD component and the rest being through-hole and a ground pour on the bottom layer.
+The board is a 2-layer approximately 145 × 38 mm design routed in
+KiCad, with one SMD component and the rest being through-hole and a ground pour on the bottom layer.
 I kept the input capacitor, LM2596, diode and inductor close together to keep the high-current switching loop small, which